 - parsley to garnish

-Drain the water and add a tablespoon of sesame oil, the noodles will get a lovely flavour.
+- Drain the water, rinse, and add a tablespoon of sesame oil.
+Toss well.

 - Heat a tablespoon of vegetable oil in a wok or a large pan until smoking hot.

 - Peel and chop the garlic, and add it to the pan together with the spring onions and ginger.
 Stir fry for 30 seconds until fragrant.